subscribe iconSubscribe to Notifications

 Lingcod

-Lingcod fishing is closed until May 16th.
+Lingcod fishing is open in the Yakutat area.
+Fishing has been excellent so far.
 Please check the department website for the recent emergency order and advisory annoucements regarding changes to lingcod regulations in the Yakutat management area.
+Using a variety of jigs (lead-head, dart) over rocky structures is the best method for catching lingcod, although a double snelled octopus hook set-up baited with herring works well too.

 Rockfish

-Fishing for rockfish should be excellent in the Yakutat area.
+Fishing for rockfish is good in the Yakutat area.
+Dart jigs or mooching with herring over rocky pinnacles works best.
 Please check the department website for the recent emergency order and advisory annoucements regarding changes to rockfish regulations in 2025 for Southeast Alaska.

 For further information, please get in touch with the Yakutat Area Sport Fish management biologist Jason Pawluk at (907) 784-3222.